The64thGamer/cheeseepedia/content/wiki/Danvers, MA (139 Endicott St).md

 date = 2024-06-08T21:07:26Z

 [Article]
-contributors = ["Destinationimagination95","Rexburg090","RedaCEC","2600:4040:59F9:8000:30A6:A127:6EBE:EDD","CEC Tinley","The 64th Gamer","Dakaraimoore1203","NativeNew Yorker","CECMentor","Moonrock"]
+pageThumbnailFile = "desc=Street View of the store's exterior in September 2018 (PC: Google Maps)|image=DanversMAExterior2018SeptemberGoogleMaps.png" contributors = ["Destinationimagination95","Rexburg090","RedaCEC","2600:4040:59F9:8000:30A6:A127:6EBE:EDD","CEC Tinley","The 64th Gamer","Dakaraimoore1203","NativeNew Yorker","CECMentor","Moonrock"]
 gallery = []
 +++
-{{Generic|desc=Street View of the store's exterior in September 2018 (PC: Google Maps)|image=DanversMAExterior2018SeptemberGoogleMaps.png}}

-**_Danvers, MA (139 Endicott St, Store #478)**_, was a _Pizza Time Theatre_ store that opened on April 24, 1983, as a franchised store, and closed April 15th, 2020 as a corporate location.
+<b><i>Danvers, MA (139 Endicott St, Store #478)</b></i>, was a <i>Pizza Time Theatre</i> store that opened on April 24, 1983, as a franchised store, and closed April 15th, 2020 as a corporate location.

 This location would be notorious in the early 2000's for contributions to the location itself by Jenn Waitt, and her friend Jay Hubbard, and also had a largely documented history throughout its 37-year run, before its eventual closure.

-## History ##
+<h2> History </h2>
 Danvers opened in April 24th, 1983, in Endicott Plaza, franchised by Tom Saltsman, and like many PTTs, featured the Balcony Stage upon opening.
 Their first guest star was Madame Oink, and a few months later, Helen Henny would replace her.
 Danvers was also one of the first locations to utilize [Cheese E. Street]({{< ref "wiki/Cheese E Street.md" >}}).
 In the Cabaret, B.B Bubbles would be their first act, along with The King.
 In February 1985, Danvers removed their Balcony Stage, which would be sent to Fall River, Massachusetts for that store's opening.
 In addition, B.B Bubbles took her final bow at the store and was removed.
 In place of the Balcony Stage was the Family Album.
-The names of the characters at the store were _Nadine_ ('Dee-Dee'), _Randy_ (the leader), and _Tommy-John_ (or 'TJ').
+The names of the characters at the store were <i>Nadine</i> ('Dee-Dee'), <i>Randy</i> (the leader), and <i>Tommy-John</i> (or 'TJ').
 On February 2nd, 1987, Danvers was bought by corporate.

 In March 1988, Danvers would remove the Family Album, receive a new set of animatronics, build a temporary Balcony stage in front of the old Family Album, and begin construction on Chuck E.'s House, which was completed in April.
 In July 1989, The King was removed, to be traded with Newington, NH's Beach Bowzers.
 The store also underwent a remodel that summer, which featured The Beach Bowzers in the relocated Cabaret.
 Cheese E. Street was also removed at this time.
 Chuck E.'s House would remain mostly the same throughout the years, with some cosmetic updates such as a new Jasper shirt in the early 1990s.